ullasrajs/NeuroHex-ANN-Controlled-Robot-for-Autonomous-Navigation-and-Environment-Perception/README.md

 <b>SD card formatted </b>
 </div>

 Once formating the SD card is done, the MicroSD card is loaded with ISO image.
 It can be done easily using [RaspberryPiImager](https://www.raspberrypi.com/software/) and choosing the OS.
-    f